Introduction to Impex

 6. Bitlocker exception

-Bitlocker drives cannot be shredded at the moment because IMPEX cannot re-create the bitlocker container.
+Bitlocker drives cannot be shredded at the moment because Impex cannot re-create the bitlocker container.
 If a device has a bitlocker container on it, the shred-button will not be shown.
 We recommend changing the bitlocker password to something very long which is practically the same as shredding it.
 This might change in an upcoming version.

 Change language

-The IMPEX station interface has support for several languages.
+The Impex station interface has support for several languages.
 To switch languages press on the Flag symbol up in the right corner and choose your desired language in the popup.

 Flag symbol screen